centreon/centreon-stream-connector-scripts/CONTRIBUTE.md

 ### For everybody

-Since we are not all found of code there are still ways to be part of this project
+Since we are not all found of code, there are still ways to be part of this project

 - Open issues for bugs or feedbacks (or help people)
 - Update an already existing example or provide new ones

 ## Code guidelines

-If you want to work on our LUA modules, you must follow the coding style provided by luaros [Coding style guidelines](https://github.com/luarocks/lua-style-guide)
+If you want to work on our LUA modules, you must follow the coding style provided by luarocks [Coding style guidelines](https://github.com/luarocks/lua-style-guide)

 While it is mandatory to follow those guidelines for modules, they will not be enforced on community powered Stream Connectors scripts.